openpassphrase/opp/docs/source/index.rst

 implementation is also planned.

-The main objective of this project is to provide a secure backend API for aggregation, storage and retrieval of arbitrary secret data entries, e.g. account numbers, usernames and passwords.
+The main objective of this project is to provide a secure backend API for aggregation, storage, retrieval and management of arbitrary secret data, e.g. account numbers, usernames and passwords.
 This backend service can then be deployed on a user's private server instance and accessed from anywhere.
 Once authenticated, the data can be retrieved and decrypted using a single